mitkeng/KopyKat/README.md

 Peptide Conformation Generation<br />
 <br />
 <br />
 This python language platform takes in a peptide pdb file and generates conformations using the openMM molecular dynamics software.
 In addition, general molecules or nonstandard peptides can also be applicable provided that they have customized force fields.
 One avenue to generate a custom force field is through [LigParGen](http://zarbi.chem.yale.edu/ligpargen/index.html).
-KopyKat was styled in google Colab, so the program may operate more smoothly and is aesthetically complete when run on Colab than on Jupyter.
+KopyKat was styled in google Colab, so the program may function as intended and is aesthetically complete when executed on Colab than on Jupyter.
 Click [KopyKat](https://colab.research.google.com/drive/1XQFpyve_QcMWBQvyLV5kEpLgzbhqpeO9#scrollTo=x15w2e0-NSgB) to access the Colab notebook version.